srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     > **Note**: The IoT Hub Hostname looks similar to: iot-az220-training-cah102119.azure-devices.net

-### Exercise 5: Deploy Azure Security Center for IoT C# Security Agent
+### Exercise 5: Deploy Azure Defender for IoT C# Security Agent

-Azure Security Center for IoT provides a reference architecture for security agents that log, process, aggregate, and send security data through IoT Hub.
+Azure Defender for IoT provides a reference architecture for security agents that log, process, aggregate, and send security data through IoT Hub.
 There are C and C# based agents.
 C agents are recommended for devices with more restricted or minimal device resources.

 Security agents support the following features:

 * Collect raw security events from the underlying Operating System (Linux, Windows).
-To read more about available security data collectors, see Azure Security Center for IoT agent configuration.
+To read more about available security data collectors, see Azure Defender for IoT agent configuration.
 * Aggregate raw security events into messages sent through IoT Hub.
 * Authenticate with existing device identity, or a dedicated module identity.
 To read more, see Security agent authentication methods.
 * Configure remotely through use of the **azureiotsecurity** module twin.
-To read more, see Configure an Azure Security Center for IoT agent.
+To read more, see Configure an Azure Defender for IoT agent.

 In this exercise, you will be adding a security agent for C# that you will deploy to your simulated device (Linux VM).

 #### Task 1: Logging into IoT Device - Linux VM